malhar2598/hackathon8762/README.md

 - `hackathon8762.ipynb/)`: Contains Jupyter scripts for data preprocessing, model training, and evaluation.
 - `test.csv/`: Stores the trained model file.
 - `README.md`: This file.
+- `hackathon8762.csv/`: Contains the finalised dataset with the predicted column 'y'.

 ## License